When it comes to e-commerce, you usually have two choices:

 Hosting, Infrastructure, and Add-ons

 Unlike other hosts, bandwidth is not something you need to worry about.
-Every plan gets the same speeds and the Zoey team provides continual monitoring and security over the underlying infrastructure.
+Every plan gets the same speeds and the Zoey team provides continuous monitoring and security over the underlying infrastructure.

 Perhaps one of the most attractive parts of this hosting is how easy it is to transfer your e-commerce store from one provider over to Zoey.
 Magento, Shopify, BigCommerce, and Volusion all have easy “switches” over to Zoey.